 Getting Started with the Vodia IOP: Part 2Danielle Bucella

 As a continuation of our last post, Part 1, we will further delve into setting up a Vodia IOP.
-To reiterate, the Vodia IOP is a compacy, featured-loaded all-in-one SOHO PBX.
-The device is prebuilt and ready to deploy with a four conurrent call license.
+To reiterate, the Vodia IOP is a compact, feature-loaded all-in-one SOHO PBX.
+The device is prebuilt and ready to deploy with a four concurrent call license.
 Looking for more calls?
 The device has the ability to license up to 16 concurrent calls.

 Part two of our series will cover topics including: creating extensions, provisioning desktop phones, and configuring SIP trunks.

 Creating Extensions: In order to make and receive calls, an admin must create extensions on the PBX and register the extensions to IP phones.
 To create an extension on the Vodia IOP, navigate to your domain “Localhost” under “Accounts” and click “Extensions.”
 By clicking on the “Add” button, you can create an extension.

 There are a multitude of customizable extension settings, including account name, first/last name, email address, and cell phone number.
 To learn more about these particular extension settings, review the table on page 12 of the Vodia IOP Guide.

 Configuring a SIP Desktop Phone: Once extensions have been created, a SIP desktop phone can be configured.
 The Vodia IOP supports the following desktop phones that are available through 888VoIP: Yealink, Cisco, Grandstream, Snom, and VTech.
 To see a list of all of the supported models, visit Vodia’s Supported Phones page.